Escape from Bug Island: Plot

 The player, playing as Ray, starts with a tree branch as their first melee weapon along with some rocks as projectiles.
 As the game progresses, better melee and projectile weapons can be found.
 Ray will encounter some other characters through the first half of the game; however, after a visit to the Cave of Time, Ray will repeat the game in an attempt to prevent some of the character's demises.
 There are several caves that can be accessed after revisiting areas that hide bonus items and even better weapons.
-The player will also gain access to a new flashlight that will allow them to use the two-hand melee weapons and the second time around Ray has to access to firearms.
-Some of the boss fights include the giant angry gorilla, one big worm, the giant spider, and the monster the island is named after, Beelzebub.
-The final battle is against a former human named Robert who is mutated into an insect-like in the movie The Fly.
+The player will also gain access to a new flashlight that will allow them to use the two-hand melee weapons, and the second time around Ray has access to firearms.
+Some of the boss fights include a giant gorilla, a worm monster, a giant spider, and the monster the island is named after, Beelzebub.
+The final battle is against a former human named Robert who is mutated into an insect-human hybrid.
 Ray then makes his Escape from Bug Island after defeating the mutated Robert.
-The game will determine which ending the player receives depending on how well Ray does during the game.
+The game will determine which ending the player receives depending on how well the player does.
 Both endings find Ray making his escape from Bug Island; however, whether or not Ray has company on his escape depends on the ending.